 Recovery After Surgery FAQs

-The level of pain you experience will depend on the type of surgery you had.
 Most people report feeling some discomfort in the first few days after surgery.
-This is normal and is well managed with pain medication.
+This is normal and can be well managed with pain medication.

-This depends on the type of surgery you had and how you’re feeling.
-In general, people take about 2 weeks off from work after facial surgery.
+This depends on the type of surgery you have and how you’re feeling.
+In general, people take around 2 weeks off from work, after facial surgery.

 There are a few things you can do to speed up healing after surgery.
 These include following your post-op instructions, eating a healthy diet and resting.